 Noise is not just disturbing.
 It’s also an expensive, and often neglected, health factor.
-The regulations gradually step up the demand for cutting noise levels and this results in huge costs for the society and property owners.
-This means that it is extremely beneficial to reduce noise at the sources, and in city traffic, large diesel and gas engines are obvious targets.
+Regulations gradually step up the demand for cutting noise levels and this results in huge costs for society and property owners.
+It is extremely beneficial to reduce noise at the source, and in city traffic, large diesel and gas engines are obvious noise polluters.

-When calculating the cost of noise, comparing combustion engines with electric drive reveals dramatic figures.
+When calculating the cost of noise, comparing combustion engines with electric drive engines reveal dramatic figures.
 Independent studies show cost savings in the range of €0.4/bus km.
 In a year this can add up to millions for the entire city.
 Contact us and we will send you the full report.

 A COMPLETE OFFER